andrewferlitsch/Gap/train/README.md

 Let's expand on the real-word cloud example from earlier.
 In this case, let's assume that one wants to have a dashboard for a devOps person to monitor the preprocessing of images from a user, with the requirements:

-  - Each time an image is preprocessed:
+  - Each time an image is preprocessed, the following is displayed on the dashboard:
-    - a thumbnail appears on the dashboard
+    - A thumbnail of the source image.
-    - the amount of time to preprocess the image
+    - The amount of time to preprocess the image.
-    - progress count of number of images preprocessed and accumulated time
+    - Progress count of number of images preprocessed and accumulated time.

 Here's the updated code: